-On the next page enter your contact details and click “Enter My Store”.
+On the next page enter your contact details and continue the Shopify guide by clicking “Enter My Store”.

 Your new ground zero will take you through all the steps you need to do to get selling.

-My personal preference has always been Turbo.
+My personal favorite Shopify theme has always been Turbo.
 It's costly, but it's fast, reliable, clean and most importantly converts.